-Municipal Liability Lawyer
+Municipal Liability Lawyer in NYC

 Sometimes, it is not an individual person who causes a personal injury accident but rather an entity.
 An “entity” can include a company, governmental body, or municipality.
 Municipal liability in New York City is a complex subject of law, but an important one for people who obtained injuries while on city-owned property, or from the actions of city employees.
 For any lawsuit against a municipality, we recommend partnering with our skilled local law firm.
 Pazer, Epstein, Jaffe & Fein, P.C. has the resources and experience to lend a helping hand in these claims.

 When Might You Have a Claim Against a Municipality?

 The municipal government of NYC is in charge of more elements throughout the city than you might imagine.
 Streets, sidewalks, public parks, recreational buildings, trees, shrubs, traffic control signals, streetlights, utility service facilities, and government-owned vehicles are all within municipal control.
 If a municipal corporation causes harm or a violation of rights concerning any of these areas, the victim may have the right to sue.

 In most states, municipal liability is not the same as typical liability for personal injuries.
 There are laws in place that protect government entities and employees.
 The New York Court of Claims Act provides the stipulations for when, why, and how an injured party may sue the NY government.
 The rules are relatively lax compared to other states.
 Article II, Section 8 of the Act waives the government’s immunity from liability and legal actions and automatically gives municipal consent for someone to sue in court.